A

 This is a dog toy filled with paper, envelopes, and old candy wrapper.

-When you get bored, turn over the basket and strew the papers all over
+When you get bored, turn over the basket and strew the papers all over the house

 until your mom and dad comes home.